kapilsharma/AngularQuickNotes/03-Components.md

 In above example, both String Interpolation and Property Binding could be used, we can select anyone based on our requirements.

 > To understand properties and events of HTML, [MDN (Mozilla Developer Network) Web Docs](https://developer.mozilla.org/en-US/)[^3.1] is one of the best resources.
 Google is also developer's best friend.
-As an Angular developer, you need to manupulate HTML DOM a lot, thus understanding DOM, HTML elements and their properties and events is necessary.
+As an Angular developer, you need to manipulate HTML DOM a lot, thus understanding DOM, HTML elements and their properties and events is necessary.
 It is like vocabulary for Frontend developer.
-However, if you do not understand them right now, don't worry, understanding them is easy and with time and experience, you will be confortable.
+However, if you do not understand them right now, don't worry, understanding them is easy and with time and experience, you will be comfortable.
 Just keep increasing your vocabulary.

 [^3.1]: https://developer.mozilla.org/en-US/